-- UC must acknowledge the student's total cost of attendance: tuition and fees, along with costs related to living and personal expenses, books and supplies, and transportation. - Financing a UC education requires a partnership between students, parents, federal and State governments, and the University. - The University expects all students to make a similar contribution from student loans and employment to help finance their education. - Flexibility is needed for students in deciding how to meet their expected contribution and for campuses in implementing the model to serve their particular student bodies.
+- UC must acknowledge the student's total cost of attendance: tuition and fees, along with costs related to living and personal expenses, books and supplies, and transportation. - Financing a UC education requires a partnership between students, parents, federal and State governments, and the University. - The University expects all students to make a contribution from part-time employment and, if necessary, student loans to help finance their education. - Flexibility is needed for students in deciding how to meet their expected contribution and for campuses in implementing the model to serve their particular student bodies.